lizrice/katacoda-scenarios/hello/step1.md

 `curl https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/`{{execute}}

-You could run this here in the Katacoda terminal, and it would also work from a terminal on your laptop because that address is exposed to the internet.
+You should also be able to issue that curl request from a terminal on your laptop, because that address is exposed to the internet.